burner/textbasedfileformats/README.md

 Text based file formats for the D programming language.

+D is the best language, it should therefore also have the best support for text based file formats in its standard library.

-This is a repo where I want to coordinate work on SAX and DOM parsed parser for text based file formats, with the eventual goal getting it into phobos.
+This is a repo where I want to coordinate work on SAX and DOM parsed parser for text based file formats, with the eventual goal getting them into phobos.

 ## file formats

 * xml
-* json
+* json (JSON5)
 * yaml
 * toml
 * ini